jtackaberry/reaticulate/reabank.md

 Following the MSB/LSB is an arbitrary name for the bank.

 Each subsequent line (until the next Bank line) specifies the programs for the bank.
-The number is the MIDI Program Change event number (which is technically arbitrary but see the [Program Numbers](#program-numbers) section below for some advice), and the description is, in our case for Reaticulate, the name of the articulation.
+The number is the MIDI Program Change event number (which, apart from the requirement that articuluations in the same bank have unique program numbers, is technically arbitrary but see the [Program Numbers](#program-numbers) section below for some advice), and the description is, in our case for Reaticulate, the name of the articulation.